Bryan-TranLu/Module07_Challenge/README.md

 The assignment script can be found in the Starter_Code folder.
 The file name is etf_analyzer.ipynb.

 ## Installation Requirements
 Import the following packages before running the script.
-Note that the user will need to create a .env file with their own API keys.
 ```
 import numpy as np
 import pandas as pd
 import hvplot.pandas
 import sqlalchemy
 ```
 ## Acknowledgements